acareaga/tetris/README.md

 };
 ```

 Using partial functions, we were able to refactor the code from 18 movement related functions down to 6.
-This allowed us to future-proof the model from bugs when the grid size is changed.
+This allowed us to future-proof the model from bugs when the grid size changed.

 ```